hex-five/multizone-sdk/README.md

 ### Operate the Demo ###

-The system contains three zones:
+The system contains three zones - ARTY7 FPGA:
  - Zone 1: UART Console (115200 baud, 8N1) with commands that enable the following:
    - load, store exec - issue discrete load / store / exec commands to test the boundaries of physical memory protection in Zone 1
    - invalid commands generate hardware exceptions that send a response to the user via handlers that are registered in main.c
    - send / recv messages to / from other zones
    - timer - set a soft timer in ms
    - yield - measure the round trip time through three zones when you yield context
    - stats - complete a number of yield commands and calculate statistics on performance
    - restart - restart the console
  - Zone 2: LED PWM + Interrupts
-   - This Zone is running a modified version of SiFive's coreplexip_welcome demo with trap and emulate functions
-   - Buttons 0-2 are mapped to interrupts in this Zone, they will cause the LED to change color for 5s and send a message to zone 1
+   - Buttons 0-2 are mapped to interrupts in this Zone, they will cause the LED to change color for 3 seconds and to send a message to zone 1
-   - These interrupt handlers themselves can be interrupted and resumed by pressing another button before the first handler is complete
+   - The interrupt handlers themselves can be interrupted and resumed by pressing another button before the first handler is complete
  - Zone 3: Robot Control
    - This zone controls a robot via GPIO; if you do not have the robot then this zone simply yields for you
-   - Robot commands are all issued ia messages from zone 1:
+   - Robot commands are all issued via messages from zone 1:
      - send 3 > - unfold
      - send 3 1 - begin recursive dance
      - send 3 0 - stop recursive dance when it reaches home